The gauge action, DG Lie algebra and identities for Bernoulli numbers: Introduction

 A fundamental principle of deformation theory due to Deligne asserts that every deformation functor is governed by a differential graded Lie algebra via solutions of Maurer-Cartan equation modulo the gauge action.
 This permits us to view deformations of structures in completely different settings under a common algebraic scope.
-The quantization theorem of Kontesvich \cite{kont} or the deformation theory of Floer homology of lagrangian submanifolds and its relation with mirror symmetry \cite{fu} are good examples of this.
+The quantization theorem of Kontsevich \cite{kont} or the deformation theory of Floer homology of lagrangian submanifolds and its relation with mirror symmetry \cite{fu} are good examples of this.

-Given a differential graded Lie algebra, the gauge action on its Maurer-Cartan set, which may be understood as an algebraic abstraction of the behaviour of gauge infinitesimal transformations in classical gauge theory, can be encoded via the {\em Lawrence-Sullivan construction} $\lasu$, see \cite[Prop.3.1]{bumu1} or \cite[4.6]{bumu2}.
+Given a differential graded Lie algebra, the gauge action on its Maurer-Cartan set, which may be understood as an algebraic abstraction of the behavior of gauge infinitesimal transformations in classical gauge theory, can be encoded via the {\em Lawrence-Sullivan construction} $\lasu$, see \cite[Prop.3.1]{bumu1} or \cite[4.6]{bumu2}.
 Then, we show that Theorem \ref{main} above is equivalent to Theorem 1 of \cite{lasu}, that is, $\lasu$ is indeed a differential graded Lie algebra.
-This is done by transporting $\lasu$ to the category of differential graded algebras via the universal enveloping functor and forcing it to be also a universal object or cylinder in the corresponding homotopy category \cite[Thm.
+This is done by transporting $\lasu$ to the category of differential graded algebras via the universal enveloping functor and forcing it to be a cylinder in the corresponding homotopy category \cite[Thm.
 3.3]{bumu1}.

-Thus, the gauge action, the existence of a particular cylinder in the homotopy category of differential graded algebras, and the Euler-type identities in Theorem \ref{main}, are equivalent formulations of the same statement.
+Then, we show that the gauge action, the existence of such a cylinder in the homotopy category of differential graded algebras, and the Euler-type identities in Theorem \ref{main}, are equivalent formulations of the same statement.

-In the next section, devoted to the proof of our main result and its condensed version, we will develop in detail the above brief sketch.
-In Section 2, we show how Miki and Euler's identities are particular instances of our family, and we find an unexpected symmetry relation between them.
+In the next section, devoted to the proof of our main result and its condensed version, we will develop in detail the above sketch.
+In Section 2, see Theorem \ref{thmmiki}, we show that Miki and Euler's identities are particular instances of our family.
+Moreover, in Theorem \ref{thmeuler}, we find an unexpected symmetry relation between them.